I’m also a mom, a bibliophile, and most relevant to you: a travel addict.

 Hello anxiety, my old friend.

 I was diagnosed with general anxiety and IBS.
-These two things exacerbate one another, and together form a horrible feedback loop from hell.
-For years, I felt like my body and I were two separate entities, and that I was being held hostage by a body who refused to cooperate.
+These two things exacerbate one another, and together form a feedback loop from hell.
+For years, I felt like my body and I were two separate entities.
+It was like being held hostage by a body who refused to cooperate.

 There were days when I just couldn’t predict how my body would react to food or to stressful situations.
 Every time I’d have to leave the house – to go to yoga, to go to a party, to go to an event, to go to the airport, etc. – my body activated fight or flight mode.
 I was often late to local events, sometimes bailing entirely on things concocting various excuses, and my husband (bless him) got very used to waiting for me when it was time to go somewhere.
 Because I was waiting for my body to get its act together.

 Things that set me over the edge: small spaces, large crowds, the feeling of being trapped and not able to leave, being confined to a space for an indeterminate period of time, not being able to find a bathroom, being stuck in traffic or long unmoving lines….
 Are you sensing a theme?

 These situations send my body into fight or flight mode, initiating a series of uncontrollable physiological effects including sweating, overheating, increased heart rate and blood pressure, and urgent intestinal distress.
 I would often experience acute anxiety or panic, which only worsened the effects on my body, which caused me more anxiety or panic.
 Everything was exacerbated by the things I ate, prolonged by too much caffeine, too much alcohol, too much sugar, too much dairy.

 My biggest stressors and the worst triggers were unavoidable when participating in the things I loved doing the most: going on everyday adventures and traveling the world.